The practice of common sizing financial statements allows you to compare two companies that are of different sizes.

 How to Common Size an Income Statement

-Analysts common size an income statement by dividing each line item (for example, gross profit, operating income and sales and marketing expenses) by the top line (sales).
+To common size an income statement, analysts divide each line item (e.g. gross profit, operating income, marketing expenses) by revenue or sales.
 Each item is then expressed as a percentage of sales.

-Here is a simple example of useful information revealed by common-sizing income statements.
-Suppose Company A reports sales of $100 million and operating profits of $25 million.
-Company B, which is smaller, reports sales of $20 million and operating profits of $15 million.
-At first glance, it would appear Company A is the better performer because it earns a larger profit.
+Suppose Company ABC reports sales of $100 million and operating profits of $25 million.
+Company XYC reports sales of $20 million and operating profits of $15 million.
+At first glance, it would appear Company ABC is the better performer because it earns a larger profit.